cholcombe973/gluster-charm/README.md

 Create a config.yaml file to set any options you would like to change from the defaults.

 # Deploy
+This charm requires juju storage.
+It requires at least 1 block device.
+For more information please check out the [docs](https://jujucharms.com/docs/1.25/storage)

     Example EC2 deployment on Juju 1.25:
     juju deploy cs:~xfactor973/xenial/gluster-1 -n 3 --config=~/gluster.yaml --storage brick=ebs,10G,2